sr320/paper-pano-go/manuscript/results/02-annotation.md

 In comparing the Panopea transcriptome with previously described gene sets two contigs were identifed as putatively sex-specific based on work in _Crassostrea gigas_.
-This incudes contig comp142444, analogous to Forkhead box protein L2 and comp137246 with homology to actin, cytoplasmic A3a. $$$need to confirm not non-euk$$$.
+This incudes contig comp142444, analogous to Forkhead box protein L2 and comp137246 with homology to actin, cytoplasmic A3a and comp142462_c1_seq1	analogous to the sperm-associated antigen 6 (involved in sperm motility). $$$need to confirm not non-euk$$$.
 There were 173 contigs that corresponded to gene identified in _Crassostrea gigas_ to be differentially expressed through gametogenesis.

 <img src= "https://github.com/mdelrio1/mdelrio-panopea1/blob/master/img/Panopea_Dheilly_gameto-matches.png" width = 50%>